TNO/ChaProEV/README.md

 2. **get_time_stamped_dataframe:** This function creates a DataFrame with the timestamps of the run as index (and hour numbers as a column).

+### **writing.py:**
+This contains functions related to writting outputs.
+It contains the following functions:
+1. **write_scenario_parameters:** This function writes the scenario parameters to the output files (either as separate files, or as tables/sheets in groupfiles.)

 #### Temperature efficiency